 Read the interview to know what Prof Shagufta Anjum of IFIM Law College shares on career growth in the law field and role of legal education in India.

 Careers360: How is law as a career growing in the Indian industry?

-Careers360: How do you see a change in law as a profession with the technological advancement?
+Careers360: How do you see a change in the law as a profession with the technological advancement?

 Ms Shagufta Anjum: Law as a career commands respect in the society bestowing the title of ‘social engineers’ on the representatives of this profession.
-The trade-mark view of lawyers carrying dozens of files to the court or preparing for cases in their chamber ‘burning the mid-night oil’ has been simplified by the advancement of technology.
-The technology has helped in creating virtual law offices, wherein a lawyer can perform his official work sitting at the comfort of his home quickly accessing to the updated legal databases.
-Rapid growth of technology in relation to Legal Services has led to the greater democratization of the ‘legal industry’.
+The trade-mark view of lawyers carrying dozens of files to the court or preparing for cases in their chamber ‘burning the midnight oil’ has been simplified by the advancement of technology.
+The technology has helped in creating virtual law offices, wherein a lawyer can perform his official work sitting in the comfort of his home quickly accessing the updated legal databases.
+The rapid growth of technology in relation to Legal Services has led to the greater democratization of the ‘legal industry’.

 Careers360: What changes do you see in the greater democratization of the legal industry?

 Ms Shagufta Anjum: Due to the on-going globalization, law profession is not restricted to national territorial limits.
 Domestic law firms are expanding their horizons by collaborating with foreign legal counsels and thereby setting a mark in the international legal market.
 The global paradigm shift in the delivery of legal services is creating innumerable, innovative legal jobs which will multiply in the coming years.

 Careers360: What are the challenges to be seen when we are witnessing the global paradigm shift?

 Ms Shagufta Anjum: Dearth of quality legal professionals who could prove their mettle in meeting this challenge is a matter of concern for the institutions imparting legal education and the regulatory bodies connected therewith.